-Extravasation (leakage) of chemotherapy: While it is being administered, chemotherapy can sometimes leak outside the vein and damage the tissue around.
+Extravasation (leakage) of chemotherapy: while it it being administered, chemotherapy can leak outside the vein and damage the tissue around.
 Tell your nurse immediately if you have any stinging, pain, redness, or swelling around the vein.

 Constipation: eating high-fibre foods (vegetables, fruit, wholemeal bread) and drinking at least 2 litres of water can help you.
 You may need laxatives if it lasts for longer than two/three days.